laurenviado/portfolio-website/README.md

 # Project Description
-  This personal project was the capstone to an HTML & CSS course that I took, therefore it does not include any JavaScript functionality.
+  This personal project was the capstone to an HTML & CSS course that I took, I have since added funtionality with JavaScript.
 The goal of this project was to take what I had learned about HTML, CSS, and Bootstrap amd create something that not only shows off my technical skills, but also my personal values and goals.